 Here’s an advanced technique for all you overachievers.
 It’s “advanced” because it’s rarely used, not because it’s difficult.
 The trick?
 Leave two sales voicemails instead of one.
 Let us explain:

 First, call your prospect and leave a concise 15-second message.
 This voicemail should include the bulk of the information you want to share: your reason for calling, benefits to the prospect, etc.

 Your second call should happen immediately after your first voicemail.
 In this message, quickly say, in 10 seconds or less, an important detail you neglected to mention during your first call.

-This is a tactic we picked up from Jeff Hoffman and it works because it makes you more memorable and makes your messages seem genuine and less rehearsed.
+This tactic works because it makes you more memorable and makes your messages seem genuine and less rehearsed.
 Give it a try and see if it will work for you too!

 They say that the best way to achieve success is to first mimic the success of those who have gone before you.
 With that in mind, here are three amazing scripts you can borrow, manipulate, and use to boost your response rate from sales voicemails.

-This script comes from Donato Diorio and it’s quite simple and to the point.
+This script is quite simple and to the point.
 But it still does a great job of highlighting prospect benefits and the follow-up plan.